frederic-perez/AmE-dictionary/data/dictionary.md

 __pick me out__
 __pick on (one)__ _idiom_ :two: To harass, bully, or tease one. _I like to pick on people that I love._
 __pick up after (someone or oneself)__ _idiom_ To collect and put away a mess that someone or oneself has left around. _You really need to pick up after yourself if you're going to use my workshop._
-__pick up__ _v_ :four::hammer: _You could use it when picking up cards at the supermarket's kiosk._ _His turnover-prone play doesn't pick up._
+__pick up__ _v_ :four::hammer: _You could use it when picking up cards at the supermarket's kiosk._ _His turnover-prone play doesn’t pick up._
 __pick your nose__ :dart: To use your finger to remove mucus from inside your nose.
 __pick__ _v_ :two::hammer: _He managed to pick the old lock with a flick knife._ _Pick your choice._
 __pick-six__ _Football_
 __pick-up game__ A game, usually in basketball, that starts spontaneously by a group of random people or with friends.
-There aren't any refs or officiating, and the calls are all on the players, which can get a little unfair and annoying depending on who you play with.
+There aren’t any refs or officiating, and the calls are all on the players, which can get a little unfair and annoying depending on who you play with.
 The players pick the teams and rules.
 __pick-up line__ A conversation opener with the intent of engaging an un familiar person for romance or dating.
 __pick-up__ _The restaurant was little more than a pick-up joint._
 __pickaxe__ _n_